 South African consumers are functioning in increasingly complex financial markets, which are further exacerbated by volumes of information and an increasing choice of products.
 Consumer issues such as not being able to properly evaluate the appropriateness of financial products to suit personal circumstances, predatory lending, high levels of consumer debt, low saving rates and limited knowledge of recourse mechanisms all adds to the need to better equip consumers when dealing with their financial affairs.
 Empowering consumers to improve their financial decision-making and promote proactive financial behaviour is achieved by exposing them to effective consumer financial education.

 The process by which financial consumers/ investors improve their understanding of financial products, concepts and risks and, through information, instruction and/ or objective advice, develop the skills and confidence to become more aware of financial risks and opportunities, to make informed choices, to know where to go for help, and to take other effective actions to improve their financial well-being.

-(This definition of consumer financial education as defined by The Organisation for Economic Co-operation and Development (OECD) and as adopted by National Treasury, the Financial Services Board and ASISA.)
+(This definition of consumer financial education as defined by The Organisation for Economic Co-operation and Development (OECD) and as adopted by National Treasury, the Financial Services Conduct Authority and ASISA.)